 Joplin is an open-source clone of Microsoft OneNote.
 It’s a webapp at heart, but it doesn’t offer a version for use in your web browser.
-The webapp is instead packaged and offered for installation on Android, iOS, Linux, macOS, and Windows.
+The webapp is instead packaged and offered for installation on Android, iOS, Linux, MacOS, and Windows.

 Joplin is a stand-alone software client and not a service.
-However, it has built-in support for syncing with any WebDAV-capable server, Microsoft OneDrive, or DropBox.
+However, it has built-in support for syncing with any WebDAV-capable server, Microsoft OneDrive, or Dropbox.
 This means you can host it yourself, or use any commercial WebDAV service provider, and easily switch between providers.

-The desktop apps for Linux, macOS, and Windows are all the same webapp packaged up for each platform.
+The desktop apps for Linux, MacOS, and Windows are all the same webapp packaged up for each platform.
 There is little platform integration; including no support for native spell-checkers.
 The apps look the same across the board.

 Like OneNote, Joplin organizes notes and tasks in notebooks/collections.
 The UI is also similar with a three-panel setup: the first panel manages notebooks, the second manages the notes and tasks inside a notebook, and the last panel is used to display and edit notes.

 The desktop apps are a bit slow but they get the job done.
 They don’t stand out from the competition in either a positive or negative way.
+They get the job done with minimal fuss.

 The Joplin app for Android is another story entirely.
 Well, not entirely.
 It’s still just the same webapp in new packaging.
 Unlike my experiences with the desktop apps, I kept running into unpolished corners and bugs in the Android version.